 In an effort to get rid of this abundance of rum, he mixed it in with passion fruit syrup and lime juice.

 There’s the main bar where you can catch sporting events on TV, the patio centered around their famous “Flaming Fountain,” and even a dueling piano lounge.
 This place is fun any day of the week, but it’s especially lively on St. Patrick’s Day.

-- Must Try: They’re famous for their Pimm’s Cup here
+- Must-Try: They’re famous for their Pimm’s Cup (gin, lemonade & 7-up)

 - Prices: $4.50-7 beer, $7-12 for wine & cocktails